Posted 7th June 2021

 You can walk.

 And amazingly, that alone can be enough to stave off the worst aspects of growing weak, and frail as you age.
 You see, our bodies are designed to walk.
-Whether you believe our bodies to have evolved on our own, or intelligently designed, our bi-pedal nature of locomotion is impeccable and readily apparent.
+Whether you believe our bodies to have evolved on our own, or are intelligently designed, our bi-pedal nature of locomotion is impeccable and readily apparent.
 As you walk, one foot in front of the other, your arms swing in a ‘contralateral’ motion.
 The right arm forward as the left foot advances, followed by the step of the right foot and swing of the left arm.
 It is a practice in balance, enhancing neuromuscular control and bodily coordination.

 As you swing your arms and legs, blood is pumping through your body, flushing clean your capillaries and energising your mitochondria.
 Your lungs fill with rejuvenating oxygen, and fresh nutrients arrive through the body while old metabolites and wastes are washed away.
-If you can walk outside, the sun falls upon you skin, producing Vitamin D, and the fresh air nature gives your body a boost of feel-good hormones.
+If you can walk outside, the sun falls upon your skin, producing Vitamin D, and the fresh air nature gives your body a boost of feel-good hormones.
 And if you’re so blessed as to share it with a friend, a healthy dose of oxytocin (a feel-good hormone) will likely follow.

 Walking.
 It’s where you should start your exercise journey.
 Don’t make it hard, keep it simple, keep it free.
 Get outside, hopefully with a mate, and get those legs pumping.